sei-international/LEAPMacro.jl/docs/src/params.md

 ## [Sector parameters](@id params-sectors)
 The structure of the sector parameters file is shown below.
 There are as many rows in the table as there are sectors.

+The first two columns are the sector codes and sector names.
+These should be in the same order as the sectors in the [supply-use tables](@ref sut).

-In addition to the sector codes and names, this file contains only a single parameter for each sector, the depreciation rate.
+In addition to the sector codes and names, this file contains a single required parameter for each sector, the depreciation rate.
 Where available, this can be calculated from national statistics.
 Otherwise, the `delta` parameter reported for the whole economy in the [Penn World Table](https://www.rug.nl/ggdc/productivity/pwt/) can be applied to each sector.

+The file also includes several optional parameters, shown in brackets, which determine [labor productivity growth](@ref dynamics-labor-prod) at sector level.
+The labor productivity parameters might be assumed constant, estimated from historical data, or drawn from published studies.

 | `code`      | `name`       | `depr_rate` | `[KV_coeff]` | `[KV_intercept]` |  `[labor_prod_gr`] |   `[empl0]` |
 |:------------|:-------------|------------:|-------------:|-----------------:|-------------------:|------------:|